Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 I didn't write down all the words.

-I did not pick up the test words, so I made 2 mistakes.
+I didn't choose the test words, so I made 2 mistakes.

 Work on calligraphy.